 Search Menu

-A French breed, the Barbet gained full recognition by the AKC in January 2020.
+A French breed, the Barbet gained full recognition from the AKC in January 2020.
 Despite being introduced in the United States in 1994, this breed is anything but new.
 In fact, it dates back centuries.
-There are a few things you may not know about this friendly, versatile breed.
+There are a few Barbet facts you may not know about this friendly, versatile breed.

 With its shaggy coat of dense, curly hair, the Barbet may bear a resemblance to some mixed-breed dogs.
 In fact, even their face is covered with shaggy bangs and a beard!
 And the Barbet is also considered a good dog for people with allergies.

 In France, these dogs hunted waterfowl and, much like the Portuguese Water Dog, also worked alongside sailors.
 In fact, you could think of them as a French water dog.
-The first recorded mention of the Barbet came in 1387, and King Henry IV of France was said to be a fan of the breed.
+The first recorded mention of the Barbet came in 1387.
+They became popular, and centuries later, King Henry IV of France was said to be a fan of the breed.

 The Barbet makes for a joyful, playful, and loving companion.
 The breed is surprisingly calm, as long as their needs for physical and mental stimulation are met.
-They are known to be sociable, get along well with other dogs, and have an affinity for children.
+They are known to be sociable, get along well with other dogs, and have a liking for children.

 Your mud dog’s shaggy coat is pretty high-maintenance.
-Grooming is a multi-step process that includes brushing, a comb-out, bath, blow-drying, a trim and then wetting your dog down again and letting them air-dry to maintain their curly coat.
+Grooming is a multi-step process that includes brushing, comb-out, bath, blow-drying, and trim.
+Then, you’ll need to wet your dog down again and let them air-dry to maintain their curly coat.
 You may want to find a good groomer.

-Because they’re smart, versatile, and athletic, Barbet excel at dog sports.
-In France, the Barbet is rated among the top Agility dogs.
+Because they’re smart, versatile, and athletic, Barbets excel at dog sports.
+In France, the Barbet is rated among the top agility dogs.

 Related article: Meet the Newest AKC-Recognized Breed: Barbet